Research projects

 Non-invasive early cancer detection

 Liquid biopsy is used in a variety of ways in cancer treatment and is applied to continually monitor the progress of therapy.
 Employing a blood test instead of tissue biopsies, it is also seen as a very promising approach for early detection of cancer.
-A Christian Doppler laboratory funded by the Federal Ministry of Digital and Economic Affairs has been set up with company partner Freenome Holdings.

 Before liquid biopsy can be broadly used outside of clinical trials and research projects, the sensitivity and accuracy as well as the predictive and prognostic value of ctDNA must be evaluated in large prospective studies.